-As a student in the Master of Arts in Teaching (MAT) program, you will complete fieldwork that is fully integrated with your coursework.
-This format allows you to immediately apply the strategies learned in class.
+As a student in the Master of Arts in Teaching (MAT) program, you will complete fieldwork that is fully integrated with your coursework, allowing you to immediately apply the strategies learned in class.
 USC Rossier’s unique approach to fieldwork provides opportunities that support your growth as a teacher.

-Throughout the program, you will film your teaching experiences and upload the videos for evaluation and discussion with USC faculty and your peers in the program.
-Through this collaborative process, you will gain supportive feedback on your practice as well as insights from your peers and instructors.
+Collaborative feedback and support: Throughout the program, you will film your teaching experiences and upload the videos for reflection, evaluation and discussion.
+This process with provide you with supportive feedback on your practice as well as insights from your peers and instructors.

-By the end of your field experience, you will have:
+By the end of your fieldwork experience, you will have: